 Thank you so much for your interest!

 First, take a physical tour of our school, as the first step in the admissions process.
-Then, visit our website at www.sthelenchurch.org, click on the school tab.
-Download the application and forms and contact the school registrar at 281-485-2845 to make an appointment.
+Then, visit our website at www.SHCSsaints.org, click on the “Admissions” tab to download the application and forms.
+You are now ready to contact the school registrar at 281-485-2845 to make an appointment.
 A $75 non-refundable fee and all of the required documentation (previous school records, recommendations, immunizations, etc.) will be requested during your appointment time.